Vietnam.vn - Nền tảng quảng bá Việt Nam

 Not given due attention

-Today, people are better aware of the simultaneous socio-cultural benefits gained from living in harmony with nature, spending time in nature and interacting with animals has positive effects on human health and relieves the negative psychological problems of urban life, happiness and educational opportunities for children…
+Nowadays, people are better understood about the simultaneous socio-cultural benefits gained from living in harmony with nature, spending time in nature and contact with animals has positive effects on human health and relieves the negative psychological problems of urban life, happiness and educational opportunities for children…

-These co-benefits support the concept of developing “more-than-human cities” with the desire to organize urban landscapes not only as living spaces for humans alone but as places where humans and wildlife can live in harmony.
+These co-benefits support the concept of developing “more-than-human cities” that aspire to organize urban landscapes not just as human-only living spaces but as places where humans and wildlife can live in harmony.

-According to Mr. Nguyen Hoang Linh, implementing and promoting interactions between humans and wildlife systematically in urban planning and design is still not a common practice because humans are facing a number of major challenges.
+According to Mr. Nguyen Hoang Linh, systematically implementing and promoting interactions between humans and wildlife in urban planning and design is not yet a common practice because humans are facing a number of major challenges.

 Land scarcity is a major concern for many modern cities, which prioritize human-centered development and view wildlife as belonging and necessarily conserved in dedicated nature reserves.
 Wildlife in urban environments can elicit mixed responses, with some urban residents viewing animals as a public nuisance.